Posted on December 11, 2019 in Car Accident

 As a driver in Nevada, you have legal duties you must fulfill after any type of accident, including striking a parked car.
 Traffic laws state that drivers involved in accidents must remain at the scene and fulfill their duties before leaving, or else risk the criminal charge of hit-and-run.
 After hitting a parked vehicle, make a good faith effort to find the owner.
 If you cannot exchange information with the other driver, leave a note with your information and a brief explanation of what happened.

 - Call the police.
 You need to call the police to report the accident if you injured someone or caused an estimated $750 or more in property damage to any vehicle.

 - Find the owner.
 If you are in a parking lot, go inside the store to try to locate the owner of the vehicle.
 If you cannot find the owner within a reasonable amount of time, leave a note instead.

 - Leave a note.
 Put a note in a visible place, such as beneath the windshield wiper, with your full name, contact information and insurance information.

 - Take photographs.
 Take pictures of the illegally parked vehicle, its license plates, any relevant street signs, the note you left and the damage to both vehicles.

 - Call your insurance company.
 Next, call your insurance company to initiate a claim.
 Explain what happened but do not admit fault for the collision.

 - Contact an attorney.
-If you believe you will need further legal assistance after being involved in an accident and you were injured contact a local injury attorney for advice.
+If you believe you will need further legal assistance after being involved in an accident and you were injured contact a Las Vegas injury attorney for advice.